notepad-plus-plus/userDefinedLanguages/CONTRIBUTING.md

     - If it is `false` or not supplied, then it indicates there is no autoCompletion file in the submission.
 - The `autoCompletionAuthor` attribute should be set to the name of the author of the autoCompletion definition, if it's a different author than the UDL.
     - For example, the [RenderMan UDL](./UDLs/RenderMan-RSL_byStefanGustavson.xml) was written by Stefan Gustavson, but the [RenderMan autoCompletion](./autoCompletions/RenderMan-RSL_by-focus_gfx.xml) was supplied by focus_gfx, so `autoCompletionAuthor` is set in order to give proper credit to both.
+- COMING SOON: The `functionList` attribute should be included if you are supplying a functionList definition file.
+It can either be a Boolean (`true` or `false`), or it can be a string.
+    - If it's `true`, then it will use the same file name as the UDL's .xml, but in the `functionList/` directory instead of the `UDLs/` directory.
+    - If it's a string, it can either be the name of the functionList file (without the `.xml`, similar to the `id-name` entry), or the URL to the external file (similar to the `repository` attribute).
+    - If it is `false` or not supplied, then it indicates there is no functionList definition file in the submission.
+- COMING SOON: The `functionListAuthor` attribute should be set to the name of the author of the functionList definition, if it's a different author than the UDL.
+    - The `functionListAuthor` is set in order to give proper credit to both, even if they are made to work together.

 ## Validation